Nepal COVID-19 Information Page

-Extension of Flight Suspension: The government has suspended regular international and domestic flights until 2359 hours on June 14, 2020.
-If the Embassy becomes aware of flight availability, such information will be posted on the Embassy website.
+Lifting of Flight Suspension: The government announced July 21 that international and domestic flight service would be permitted to resume beginning August 17, 2020.
 Additional information may be available through the Civil Aviation Authority of Nepal at http://caanepal.gov.np/.

 Embassy Services: Routine consular services are still suspended until further notice.
 The Embassy has implemented U.S. and international health guidelines regarding the opening of facilities.
 In case of emergency, please reach us through the main Embassy number at 01-423-4000 during business hours, Monday through Friday, 8:00 am to 5:00 pm.
 After hours access to a duty officer for emergencies is provided through the Embassy recorded message at the same number.
 Alternatively, please write the consular section with your urgent request at firstname.lastname@example.org.

 Smart Traveler Enrollment Program (STEP): The Smart Traveler Enrollment Program (STEP) is a free service to allow U.S. citizens and nationals traveling and living abroad to enroll their trip with the nearest U.S. Embassy or Consulate.
 The U.S. Embassy in Kathmandu urges all U.S. citizens abroad to register in STEP (https://step.state.gov/) in order to receive all messages sent from the Embassy to registered U.S. citizens in Nepal.